-Dr. Baker is a lab head at the Janelia Farm Research Campus.
+Dr. Baker is a group leader at the Janelia Research Campus.

 The best scientists, Bruce Baker believes, are those who persevere with the problem they're trying to solve, even if they must leave their comfort zones.
 "If they're geneticists, and they reach a point where molecular biology is needed, they have to learn molecular biology and keep pushing," says Baker, who followed in his father's footsteps when he became a geneticist.
 In the 1980s, he took his own advice by branching into molecular biology to further his studies of genes and sex.